 The road network of the U.S. already exceeds 3.9 million miles in aggregate length.
 Roads fill the national landscape so fully that, except in Alaska, one can get no farther from a road than 21 miles on the mainland (Wyoming) and 25 miles on an island (Florida).
 Many of the eastern states contain so many roads that it is no longer possible to get more than 5 miles from a road.
-This trend is unacceptable to Remote Footprints.
+This trend is unacceptable.

 Whereas America has some of the most impressive and powerful wilderness protection policies in the world (i.e. the Wilderness Act of 1964, National Parks, National Wildlife Refuges etc.), all too often, conservation lands continue to be fragmented by roadbuilding and infrastructure emplacement.
 Remoteness of the American landscape is continually and gradually diminishing, despite all of our national conservation policies.